X Energy stock

 Frequently asked questions

-- Is X Energy still a private company?
+- Is X Energy a public or private company?

 - What is X Energy's valuation?